Felix's pov

 I shake my head, mumbling again as I pour coffee grounds this time.
 "I'm not refusing."
 Pausing as I place the cup and start the machine.
 Then I turn around to face him.
 "You're right.
 I tend to listen to her nowadays."

 He's staring at me with wide eyes, his expression screaming surprise.
-Any sort of amusement that was there seconds ago is long gone.
-After a good minute of gaping at me, he finally gets back to his senses and starts stuttering, "Woah, I-" He clears his throat, still clearly processing what I've said.
-"I-I didn't expect you to actually admit that."
+Any sort of amusement that has been there seconds ago is long gone.
+After a good minute of gaping at me, he finally gets back to his senses and starts stuttering, "Woah, I—" He clears his throat, still clearly processing what I've said.
+"I didn't expect you to actually admit that."

 "I know."
-I walk back to the stool I was sitting on earlier and sit down there facing him.
+I walk back to the stool I have been occupying earlier and sit down there facing him.
 "I didn't expect either."

 "Tell her what?"
 I squint at him in confusion.
 I know what he's gonna say but I just don't wanna know that.
 Does anyone get that feeling?
 Or is it just me?

 "That you love her."
 I'm glad that my coffee is still brewing or I would have choked on it now.
-Though I expected him to say something weird, I didn't know it would be this much weird.
-I gap at him for one good minute trying to process that he really said what I heard.
-When the process is finally finished and I finally get that it's just Ian being Ian, I shake my head at him.
+Though I expected him to say something weird, I haven't thought it would be this weird.
+I stare at him for few seconds trying to process that he has really said what I have heard.
+When the processing is finally finished and I finally get that it's just Ian being Ian, I shake my head at him.
 "Seriously, Ian, you need to stop jumping to conclusions."

 The sound of the coffee maker goes off indicating that my coffee is done.
 Perfect timing.